-133. At the sector level there are, in general, no specific current legal acts in Bulgaria that deal solely with CCA.
-Instead, aspects of adaptation can be found in a broad range of sector and cross-sector documents including strategies, laws, and guidance documents.
-A summary of the legal framework for each sector is given in the following paragraphs.
+132. At sector level there are, in general, no specific current legal acts in Bulgaria that deal solely with CCA.
+Instead, aspects of adaptation can be found in a broad range of sector and cross-sector documents including strategies, laws and guidance documents.
+A brief summary of the legal framework for each sector is given below:

-134. Agriculture and fisheries sectors have no specific legal acts (at the national level) that deal exclusively with CCA.
-In the EU Strategy on Adaptation to Climate Change, both agriculture and fisheries are defined as key vulnerable sectors, dependent on the impact of climate change.
+133. Agriculture and fisheries sectors have no specific legal acts (at national level) that deal exclusively with CCA.
+In the EU Strategy on Adaptation to Climate Change both agriculture and fisheries are defined as key vulnerable sectors, dependent on the impact of climate change.
 The EU Common Agricultural Policy (CAP) addresses the challenges of climate change with nearly one third of Bulgaria's overall financial allocation under CAP 2014-2020 earmarked for mainstreaming CCA and mitigation activities.
 The EU Rural Development Policy also aims at mainstreaming climate change mitigation and adaptation activities.
-The Bulgarian Rural Development

-Programme (RDP) addresses climate change mitigation and adaptation more directly in three out of the six rural development priorities, with total indicative amount allocated to objectives affecting CCA and mitigation 44.6 percent of the total RDP budget.
+The Bulgarian rural development program addresses climate change mitigation and adaptation more directly in three out of the six rural development priorities, with total indicative amount allocated to objectives affecting CCA and mitigation 44.6 percent of the total Rural Development Programme (RDP) budget.
 The Common Fisheries Policy (CFP) aims to ensure that fishing and aquaculture are environmentally, economically, and socially sustainable.
-The Maritime and Fisheries Program 2014-2020 is a financial instrument for implementing the Common Fisheries Policy.
-The Multiannual National Strategic Plan for Aquaculture in Bulgaria (2014-2020) has been prepared in accordance with the Strategic Guidelines for the Sustainable Development of EU Aquaculture of the European Commission (EC).
+The Multiannual National Strategic Plan for Aquaculture in Bulgaria (2014-2020) has been prepared in accordance with the EC's Strategic Guidelines for the Sustainable Development of EU Aquaculture.
 However, the plan lacks any assessment of the sector vulnerabilities in relation to climate change and does not prescribe any specific actions for mitigation or adaptation to the impacts of climate change.